 Have some fun!

 As I mentioned before, life is too short to not enjoy yourself.
 If I’m being honest, I know that when the mood hits, spending money can be fun!
-A few suggestions for those once-in-awhile splurges and the unavoidable must-have purchases.
+Here are a few suggestions for those once-in-awhile splurges and the unavoidable must-have purchases:

 - Do your research.
 Make sure what you are buying is the best deal available and not just the easiest choice.

 - The 24-Hour rule.
-Want something BIG!
-(Notice, I didn’t say need something big?)
+Want something BIG?
 Make sure you follow my earlier suggestion and do your research, but before you take the jump, wait 24-hours.
 If you can still justify its value a day later, then go ahead.
-However, my bet on big-want-based purchases, after 24 hours you’ll see more reasons to save the money than you will to spend it.
+However, after 24 hours you may see more reasons to save the money than you will to spend it.
 The waiting gives you time to reconsider potentially unwise purchases.

 Written by Danielle Grant